nlp-uoregon/trankit/README.md

 processed_sent1 = p(untokenized_sent, is_sent=True)
 processed_sent2 = p(pretokenized_sent, is_sent=True)
 ```
 Note that, although pretokenized inputs can always be processed, using pretokenized inputs for languages that require multi-word token expansion such as Arabic or French might not be the correct way.
-Please check out the column `Requires MWT expansion` of [this table](https://trankit.readthedocs.io/en/latest/pkgnames.html#pretrained-languages-their-code-names) to see if a particular language requires multi-word token expansion or not.
+Please check out the column `Requires MWT expansion?` of [this table](https://trankit.readthedocs.io/en/latest/pkgnames.html#pretrained-languages-their-code-names) to see if a particular language requires multi-word token expansion or not.
-For more detailed examples, please checkout our [documentation page](https://trankit.readthedocs.io/en/latest/overview.html).
+For more detailed examples, please check out our [documentation page](https://trankit.readthedocs.io/en/latest/overview.html).

 #### Multilingual usage
 In case we want to process inputs of different languages, we need to initialize a multilingual pipeline.